CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 2. Additionally you can override callAllowInputsFor() if you please mixing this functionality with, for example, other useful ones like Owner or AccessControl contracts from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/access-control).

-Check a simple implemented example guide at [UseCaseContract.sol](https://github.com/CarlosAlegreUr/InputControl-SmartContract-DesignPattern/blob/main/contracts/UseCaseContract.sol).
+Check a simple implemented example at [UseCaseContract.sol](https://github.com/CarlosAlegreUr/InputControl-SmartContract-DesignPattern/blob/main/contracts/UseCaseContract.sol).

 <hr/>